 Firstly, the blade may look lean, but it’s super sharp and strong.
 This uses one of the finest stainless steel materials, and it shows.
 And this was professionally engineered by following an intense process of hardening.
 When people say cutting-edge technology, this is what they are referring to.

 The semi-serrated blade is perfect for slicing the meat like a professional.
 And to make it even better, the straight edge part will let you separate the meat and the bone effortlessly.
 The balance between the two edges is exactly what you need.

-But where this really steals our attention is the innovating haft design.
+But where this really steals our attention is the innovative haft design.
 The rounded haft is innovative and as modern as you can get.
 But this isn’t for show only; the slip-resistant handle will let you grip firmly and cut with ease.

 Types of Steak Knives

 The knives that you need to look into before you buy are serrated, straight, and hollow edge knives.